 I didn’t feel enough.

 So, friend, I did what any hard-working, logically minded woman would do.
-I studied the art of sex appeal by reading articles, by looking at images, by watching the woman around me who had this quality that had eluded me.
+I studied the art of sex appeal by reading articles, by looking at images, by watching the women around me who had this quality that had eluded me.

 Friend, I even watched exotic dancers and made very poor attempts to mimic them… turning on music while alone in my apartment and prancing around my living room.